-The unknown author hasn't just made a Danish copy of the German manuscripts - no more
+The unknown author hasn't just made a Danish copy of the German books - no more

-than the Lübeckian manuscripts are transcripts of the painting in Marienkirche.
+than the Lübeckian books are transcripts of the painting in Marienkirche.

 The Catholic Church